DangoWeb/CommTrackr/README.md

 ### commissions

-`req.session.commissions` should be an array of commission objects associated with the user.
+`commissions` should be an array of commission objects associated with the user.
 Each commission object should have the following structure:

 Type: `Array`